Legend of Amarnath

 The devotees start the Amarnath Yatra from Srinagar or Pahalgam on foot and take one of the two possible routes.
 The shorter but steeper trek via Baltal, Domial, Barari and Sangam is 14 km long and allows people to take a round trip in 1-2 days.
 However, ponies are not allowed on this route due to safety reasons.
 One has to either walk or be carried on ‘Dandies’ (carried on a seat atop shoulders of other people).
 This Amarnath Yatra route is considered more favourable for returning back from the shrine than on the way up as steep slope is said to cause serious health problems among un-acclimatised visitors.
 Young, healthy and people looking for adventure amidst the religious trip happen to take this trek.

-Both the routes, however, allow for the best possible facilities in the conditions, thanks largely to the efforts of Indian Army, Central Government and State Government Police Forces for both security and facilities.
-Apart from government-provided facilities, various non-profit organizations and private companies also place stalls along the way which are the resting camps for the pilgrims.
+Both the routes, however, allow for the best possible facilities in the conditions, thanks largely to the efforts of Indian Army.
 There is a continuous supply of food in these pandals.
 The overall organization of the yatra, however, is carried out by Shri Amarnath Yatra trustwhich provides for services like telecommunication, power supply, firewood etc. Mobile phones are of no use in the area and it would be wise to leave them behind.
 Online Helicopter bookings can be made in advance.

 The efforts of the concerned agencies (both government and private) make the trek to Amarnath much easier than what it used to be a few years ago with the lack of any facilities at all.
 However, despite all the medical support, fair price shops and power utilities, the Amarnath Yatra Route is one of the harshest pilgrim routes in India and takes a toll on many lives every year.
 To minimize the losses, a compulsory health check-up is carried out for all pilgrims allowing only healthy people to go through.
 Despite this, the extreme weather, natural disasters and road accidents are frequent.
 None of this, however, deters the faithful followers of Lord Shiva from taking this perilous journey every year with joy.